lawalgodwin/social-media-feed-backend/README.md

 ### Accessing the API

-- The api is accessible on the host on port 8000
+- The api is accessible on the host [http://localhost:8000/graphql]
 - Visit [samples api requests](apidocs.md) to see samples of queries and mutations